 Building resilience was a key theme echoed in a presentation that explored Northumbrian Water’s wastewater network programme.
 Richard Woodhouse, Asset delivery programme manager and Eilis Furlong, Technical Policy Manager from Northumbrian Water explained how the company are working with developers to reduce flood risks and explored the wider concept of converting potential beneficiaries into collaborative partners.

-CSC Services attended the event to share their knowledge and expertise of repairing and relining utility industry assets.
+CSC Services attended the event to share their knowledge and expertise on protecting wastewater assets.
 Mick Flounders, CSC Services’ Contracts Director explains how specification of specialist coatings can drive efficiencies, extend the life of assets and reduce costly shut down periods.
 Mick said:

 “Specialist coatings are often commissioned when structures begin to fail.
 If you take concrete tanks for example, many built in the 1980’s or before were not adequately protected.
 Years of unprotected exposure result in cracks, spalls and leaks.
 Once these problems develop, the deterioration of the concrete is accelerated because aggressive substances now have an unobstructed passageway into the concrete.